Birmingham's exciting history has left us a number of outstanding heritage attractions to discover, explore and enjoy!

 The Aston Manor Road Transport Museum is a must-visit museum for every motorcycle heritage fan.
 From buses, coaches, commercial vehicles and tramcar bodies are housed in a 19th century tram deport.
 The Museum is in the process of moving to a new location- please check their website for opening times and further details.

-The Heritage Motor Centre motor museum is located in Gaydon, near Warwick and is home to the world’s greatest collection of British Cars!
+The British Motor Museum is located in Gaydon, near Warwick and is home to the world’s greatest collection of British Cars!
 The museum tells the story, from some of the very first cars to take to British roads, right up to the latest designs.

 Coventry is the birthplace of the British cycle and motor industry.
 At the Coventry Transport Museum, visitors can discover the fascinating story behind the development of road transport from the earliest cycles to land speed record breakers.